DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 > ***Morale.*** In a fight, Kasimir would attempt to negotiate a peace, but would not hesitate to unleash his most powerful spells—or use his magic to escape—if a diplomatic solution proved untenable.
 >
 > ***Relationships.*** Kasimir is the leader of the dusk elf encampment and the younger brother of the late Patrina Velikovna, a **banshee** who resides in the catacombs of Castle Ravenloft.
 Kasimir is also the cousin of Rahadin, Strahd’s chamberlain, and the nephew of the late dusk elf prince, Erevan Löwenhart.
 (Kasimir is not a direct blood relation of Erevan, who married Kasimir’s aunt, Lorelei.)

+> [!info]+ **What Kasimir Knows**
+> If asked about the different factions and locations throughout Barovia, Kasimir can provide the following information:
+> * ***The Forest Folk.*** "Their ancestors first discovered this valley thousands of years ago.
+They are a reclusive people, however, and today serve the Devil and his servants."
+> * ***Argynvostholt.*** Kasimir shares the information in <span class="citation">Vallaki Lore (p.
+96)</span>.
+> * ***The Amber Temple.*** Kasimir pauses thoughtfully, then shares that the Order of the Silver Dragon was once rumored to guard "secrets hidden in amber," and that their revenants and spirits yet haunt Argynvostholt to this day.
+> * ***The Werewolf Den.*** Kasimir shares that the werewolf pack has historically been bloodthirsty and brutal, but become far more reserved—even peaceful—a decade after Strahd entered hibernation.
+"I presume it was a change of leadership," he notes, "following the absence of pressure from the castle.
+With Strahd awoken, however, their aggression has reemerged."
+(Kasimir doesn't know where their den is, but knows that their activities have historically been focused on the western half of the valley.)

 His right hand and forearm are a pale bluish-white, with much of the skin puffy and blistered.
 (A successful DC 12 Wisdom (Medicine) check identifies the symptoms of frostbite.)